Welcome to the U.S. Army Corps of Engineers Trinidad Lake Recreation Area

 We hope that your visit is safe and enjoyable and that you will return often.

 While the Corps operates the dam project areas, the Colorado Division of Parks and Outdoor Recreation leases and manages the Trinidad Lake State Recreation Areas.
-Federal Recreation Passports for these areas are not accepted.
+All America the Beautiful Discount Passes are available for purchase at this lake.
+However, due to this lake's recreation areas being managed by Colorado State Parks, America the Beautiful Discount Passes are not recognized at this location.

 Geocaching is permitted on Corps lands at Trinidad only with express knowledge and approval of the project manger.
 Contact the project office for more information.